Welcome to EME 444!

 Registered students should begin with the Course Orientation.

-- Overview - EME 444 is a required course for the Bachelor of Arts in Energy Sustainability and Policy online degree program, geared towards students who are able to study only part time and at a distance.
+EME 444 is a required course for the Bachelor of Arts and Bachelor of Science in Energy and Sustainability Policy online degree program, geared towards students who are able to study only part time and at a distance.
 EME 444 is designed to help students achieve three of the programmatic educational objectives established for the Energy Sustainability and Policy degree.
 It fosters energy industry knowledge by ensuring students’ ability to detect and correct misstatements and misconceptions about energy resources, technologies, and uses.
 It helps students achieve a global perspective through case studies of energy businesses and policy regimes worldwide.
 And it nurtures analytical skills by challenging students to discover, acquire, read, interpret, and evaluate information beyond what is provided by the instructor.

-- Learning Environment - This website provides the primary instructional materials for the course.
+This website provides the primary instructional materials for the course.
 The Course Outline menu to the right links to the course lessons, and contains the bulk of the content for this course.
-The Resources menu at top links to important supporting materials, such as a Writing Style Guide, Excel and Powerpoint help, and more.
+The Resources menu at the top links to important supporting materials, such as a Writing Style Guide, Excel and PowerPoint help, and more.
 Note that there is also a link to the course syllabus, as well as Canvas.
 Canvas is Penn State's course management system, and is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.

 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.
 Information about Penn State's Energy and Sustainability Policy Bachelor's program is available at the ESP Overview Page.